attacco ransomware Piergiorgio Venuti

 In summary, the best strategy for dealing with ransomware remains heavily investing in prevention, rather than indulging attacker demands by paying ransoms.
 A culture of cybersecurity, robust technological defenses, and active collaboration with authorities are the most effective tools to counter this evolving threat.

-SOD (Secure Online Desktop) can provide various useful services to prevent the problem of ransomware attacks:
+SOD (Cyberfero) can provide various useful services to prevent the problem of ransomware attacks:

 • Backup and disaster recovery: SOD can offer managed data backup services, both on-premise and cloud-based, to guarantee system restoration in case of a ransomware attack.